carlonicolo/introsde-2015-assignment-1/README.md

 # **III - How to run**
-Before starting to see how to run the evaluation script and examinate each task how is structured i think that would be very useful to show and explain the most interesting and important parts of the build.xml file.
+Before starting to see how to run the evaluation script and examinate each task, i think that would be very useful to show and explain the most interesting and important parts of the build.xml file.

 ## ANT - the build.xml file
-The build.xml file is a configuration file in which we define the behavior of our program and the sequence of the esecution and many other things...
+The build.xml file is a configuration file in which we define the behavior of our program and the sequence of the execution of the program and many other things...
 Due the fact that the build.xml are more than 200 rows and that i commented it in the crucial points, i think that would be useful and more interesting to point the attention on some parts.
-Then skip the parts donwloading ivy and show three important parts:
+Then skipping the parts where donwloading ivy and let focus on three important parts:

-* General **properties definition**: fundamental to perform all tasks and have the right reference to point
+* General **properties definition**: fundamental to perform all tasks and have the right references to point

 ```xml
 <!-- PART 2: General properties definitions -->